FabianoEger/tago-documentation/dashboard.rst

 Time
 ****

-When creating your widgets, you are goint to see that some of them works only showing the latest value added of your variable and keeps it updated through real time updates, others can exhibit a range of time while keeping it updated through real time updates, and others just show some data in a particular period of time.
+When creating your widgets, you are going to see that some of them works only showing the latest value added of your variable and keeps it updated through real time updates.
+Others can exhibit a range of time while keeping it updated through real time updates, and some widgets just show some data in a particular period of time.
 When more than one of the previous options is available in a widget, its up to you to choose the best one that fits your needs.
 These options may be like the following:

 * Only the last value
 * Realtime